-Who doesn’t enjoy an anime brawl now and then?
+Who doesn’t enjoy an anime with good fight scenes now and then?

 I myself enjoy watching a good fight.

 Even if no words are used, they can still wow me with breathtaking animation or tell a compelling tale.